 Denied a place on their ancestral lands, the original Snake River-Palouse people were forced to scatter.
 After most relocated to the Nez Perce, Umatilla, Warm Springs, Yakama, and Colville reservations, maintaining their cultural identity became increasingly difficult.
 Still, elders continued to pass down oral histories to their descendants, insisting youngsters listen with rapt attention.
 Intended as life lessons, these sacred texts contain many levels of meaning and are rich in content, interpretation, and nuance.

-PULLMAN, Wash.— The filming location for the popular TV series Northern Exposure, Roslyn might not be as eccentric as its fictional counterpart.
-But the sleepy little town does have a dramatic past and lingering bitter sentiments that some residents didn’t want exposed.
+The filming location for the popular TV series Northern Exposure, Roslyn, Washington, might not be as eccentric as its fictional counterpart.
+But the seemingly sleepy little town does have a dramatic past and lingering bitter sentiments that some residents didn’t want exposed.

 PULLMAN, Wash.— Popular recreation destinations today, the massive concrete fortifications at the entrance to Puget Sound silently guard an obscure past—one that piqued author David M. Hansen’s curiosity.
 Not content to simply wonder, the former Washington State preservation officer/historian specializing in military architecture set out to uncover the story behind the structures.